Last Updated on by

 Esab SENTINEL A50 Auto Darkening Welding Helmet

-The ESAB brand is another one known for high-quality welding accessories and machines.
+The ESAB brand is another class known for its high power and quality welding accessories and machines.
 Check here for a review of the top 3 best ESAB welding machines you can get.
-This welding helmet has an amber reflective color reflective lens.
+This welding helmet has an amber reflective color reflective optical lens.
 This means that even when using this lens, you can see colors.
 It has ADF which ranges from shade 5-13.
-This helmet has a grind-mode.
+It has 9 variable shades.
+This helmet has a grind mode.
 The helmet can easily be switched from grind mode to weld mode.

-This machine is auto-darkening which switches in minimum time.
-The lens area measures 3.93 x 2.36 inches / 100 x 60 mm.
+This machine is auto darkening which switches in minimum time.
+In addition, this brand features a variable shade.
+The lens area measures 3.93 x 2.36 inches / 100 x 60 mm in size.
 Its control panel is not only touchscreen but also has a backlit display.
 This means that you can see and operate easily in places with low lights.
-It also has eight separate memory settings where you can save different settings as well as a shade 4 grind button.
+It also has eight separate memory settings where you can save different settings.

 - It has a wide view screen

 - It has a 3-year warranty.

 YESWELDER True Color Solar Powered Auto Darkening Welding Helmet

 As the name implies, YESWELDER is a solar call helmet that has a true color feature which means that you can see color even through its lens.
 The lens area measures 3.93″X1.67″ and has two premium arc sensors.
 The arc sensors are quick to detect.
 It weighs a compact and light 1.95 pounds which means it does not get heavy after being used for a long period.